fabiana2611/fabiana2611.github.io/_posts/set20/2020-09-06-rest-provider.md

 <p style="text-align: justify;">The Rest is a client/server architecture implemented by some API such as <a href="https://eclipse-ee4j.github.io/jersey/">Jersey</a> and <a href="https://docs.jboss.org/resteasy/docs/3.0.9.Final/userguide/html_single/index.html">RESTEasy</a>.</p>

-<p style="text-align: justify;">Now, you can see an exemple of a controller that use an entity with two attributes.  </p>
+<p style="text-align: justify;">Now, you can see an exemple of a controller that use an entity with two attributes.
+The complete project used on this post you can see <a href="https://github.com/fabiana2611/rest-provider">here</a>.</p>

 {% highlight ruby %}
 // File 1